tomyates/letsencrypt-install-elasticbeanstalk-single-instance/README.md

 - Configure the Apache server with new certificate
 - Restart Apache
 - Install weekly cron to auto-update certificate
+- Install weekly cron to copy updated certificate to S3

 5. After setup, you may force install the SSL certificate again by changing `LE_INSTALL_SSL_ON_DEPLOY` to `true`.